codeship/screencast-storyboards/rails/github/heroku/storyboard.md

 ![Deployed Application](screenshots/deployed-application.png)

-If you need help with setting up your own application, please use the support link in the top-right corner or tweet us!
+If you need help with setting up your own application, please use the support link in the top-right corner or tweet us at codeship!

 ![Build Deployment Complete](screenshots/build-deployment-complete.png)